 When you are enrolled in X300 or X400 numbered courses, you will be assigned one of the following grades: A, B, C, D, P, NC, or I.

 Courses numbered X800 to X899 are noncredit courses that do not carry unit values and are not graded.
-Most X800 numbered UCSB Extension courses are CEUs (Continuing Education Units).
+Most X800 numbered UCSB PaCE courses are CEUs (Continuing Education Units).